If you’re looking for things to do in New York and want to visit all of the iconic spots on offer, then here’s a guide for your bucket list.

 With a live on-board commentary, you are certain not to miss any of the famous New York City sights.
 So don’t forget your camera because you will get some amazing and unique photo opportunities during the tour.

-For a truly breathtaking experience, a helicopter tour comes up high on the bucket list as one of the best things to do in New York.
+For a truly breathtaking experience, a helicopter tour comes up high on the bucket list as one of the best things to do in NYC.

 12. Watch A Basketball Game